marklogic-community/Corona/README.markdown

 easily store and retrieve JSON documents from the database ([CRUD]).
 It also exposes a very powerful query interface that uses a native JSON syntax:

-Query Using native JSON syntax
+Query using native JSON syntax
 - Don't expose the XML internals to users
 - Support full range of MarkLogic indexes